Classification of swords: Rapier

+The term "rapier" appeared in the English lexicon via the French épée rapière which comes from the Spanish ropera; recorded for the first time in the Coplas de la panadera, by Juan de Mena, written between approximately 1445 and 1450.
+The Spanish term refers to a sword used with clothes (espada ropera, 'dress sword'), due to it being used as an accessory for clothing, usually for fashion and as a self-defense weapon.

+Some swords categorised as rapiers are completely edgeless or have only a partially sharpened blade, however the majority have effective cutting blades.

 Panzerstecher and koncerz

 The Panzerstecher ("armour stabber") is a German and East European weapon with a long, edgeless blade of square or triangular cross-section for penetrating armour.
 Early models were either two-handers or "hand-and-a-half" hilted, while later 16th and 17th century models (also known as koncerz) were one-handed and used by cavalry.

 Tuck and verdun

 The "tuck" (French estoc, Italian stocco) is an edgeless blade of square or triangular cross-section used for thrusting.
-In French, estoc also means thrust or point; and estoc et taille means cut and thrust.
+In French, estoc also means thrust or point; and estoc et taille means thrust and cut.

 The tuck may also get its name from the verb "to tuck" which means "to shorten".